Website Grand Canyon Trust

 - 4 percent automatic employer contribution to 401K retirement plan, plus up to 2 percent match

-- Employer-paid long-term disability insurance and life insurance
+- Employer-paid short and long-term disability insurance and life insurance

 - Professional development opportunities